Center Of The Milky Way Has Thousands Of Black Holes, Study Shows

 "I find black holes really cool," Hailey says.
 "Finding large numbers of black holes is just really neat because it's just a larger population to study.
 These are really exotic objects.
 The more that you can have of them, the more fun you can have studying them."

-He thinks what they've found should help theorists make better predictions about how many cosmic smash-ups might occur and generate detectable gravitational waves.
+He thinks what they've found should help theorists make better predictions about how many cosmic smashups might occur and generate detectable gravitational waves.
 Scientists have only recently started to detect these ripples in space-time, which were predicted by Albert Einstein about a century ago.